afaji/afaji.github.io/_pages/cv.md

 [alham.fikri@mbzuai.ac.ae](mailto:alham.fikri@mbzuai.ac.ae)

-I am an assistant professor at MBZUAI.
+[//]: # (I am an assistant professor at MBZUAI.
 I obtained my Ph.D. from the University of Edinburgh’s Institute for Language, Cognition, and Computation, where I focused on enhancing the training and inference speed of machine translation.
 My studies were supervised by Dr. Kenneth Heafield and Dr. Rico Sennrich.
 Presently, my research centers on multilingual, low-resource, and low-compute NLP.
-I have worked on lightweight models via distillation, as well as adapting models to unseen languages in cases of limited training data.
+I have worked on lightweight models via distillation, as well as adapting models to unseen languages in cases of limited training data.)
-I have been developing various multilingual large language models such as BLOOMZ/mT0, Jais, Bactrian-X, and more.
-I have also worked on building multilingual and under-represented NLP resources and benchmarks, especially those that capture local culture and nuances, some of which were awarded best resource papers.
+[//]: # (I have been developing various multilingual large language models such as BLOOMZ/mT0, Jais, Bactrian-X, and more.
+I have also worked on building multilingual and under-represented NLP resources and benchmarks, especially those that capture local culture and nuances, some of which were awarded best resource papers.)
-In the past, I have gained industry experience at companies such as Amazon, Google, and Apple.
+[//]: # (In the past, I have gained industry experience at companies such as Amazon, Google, and Apple.)

 ## Education

 * **PhD, University of Edinburgh** (2016 - 2020)\
-<span class='desc'>Thesis: Approximating Neural Machine Translation for Efficiency; making NMT trains faster using distributed and asynchronous training, sparse gradient, and transfer learning.</span>
+<span class='desc'>Thesis: Approximating Neural Machine Translation for Efficiency; making NMT trains faster using distributed and asynchronous training, sparse gradient, and transfer learning.
+Supervised by Kenneth Heafield and Rico Sennrich.</span>
+<span class='desc'>Examiner: Graham Neubig and Barry Haddow</span>
 * **MSc Artificial Intelligence, University of Edinburgh** (2014 - 2015)\
 <span class='desc'>With distinction.
 Final project: Haiku generator with word vector model.</span>
 * **BSc Computer Science, Universitas Indonesia** (2010 - 2014)\